ctkelley/MultiPrecisionArrays.jl/README.md

 __The half precision LU is much faster (more than 10x) as of v0.0.3.
 Look at [src/Factorizations/hlu.jl](src/Factorizations/hlu.jl) to see the hack job I did to [generic_lu](https://github.com/JuliaLang/julia/blob/master/stdlib/LinearAlgebra/src/lu.jl).__

+__The documentation is much better than it was in v0.0.3.__

 ## Is MultiPrecisionArrays.jl ready for prime time?

 No

-__This package is nowhere close to ready for registration or release.
+__This package is nowhere close to ready for registration or release to a general audience.
 It's public only to help me do CI and clean up the docs.__

+I may register this in a few weeks so a few people who work in this field can play with it.
+Before I do that I need to

+- Complete the documentation
+- Get a first draft of the ArXiv preprint posted
+- Get more examples

+I do not plan to announce it on Discourse anytime soon.

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__